juli127/malarkey_game/README.md

 # malarkey_game
-- Words' game when players create random sentence from diffrent sources (database, file, list).
+- Words' game when players create sentence from diffrent sources (database, file, list) with random words.

 - Result sentence is built with this schema: who? + what does? + where? + why?